eduardoboucas/staticman/README.md

 1. Read the [contributing guidelines](CONTRIBUTING.md)
 1. Pull the repository and start hacking
+1. Run the dev server with `npm start-dev`
+1. Generated API docs are accessible at the `/api-docs` endpoint
 1. Make sure tests are passing by running `npm test`
 1. Send a pull request and celebrate